What is ROPS, FOPS, FOG, OHG & OPG? Cab OPS (Operator Protective Structures)

 Similar to ROPS, FOPS are indeed regulated by standards and laws to ensure their effectiveness in providing adequate protection for operators.

-Caterpillar 320D LN Excavator with FOPS
+CAT 320D LN Excavator with FOPS

 Regulatory bodies such as the US OSHA and international standarts like ISO establish guidelines and requirements for FOPS design and performance.